g10t0m/docker-kafka-cassandra-bridge/README.md

 **Note**:

 --replicas 1
-### i want only one of these in the cluster running
+### i want only one of these in the cluster running, yet survive loss of docker nodes!